weirdalsuperfan/Sanseido-Definitions/README.md

 A NOTE ON DEPENDENCIES: This currently requires the [Japanese Support addon](https://ankiweb.net/shared/info/3918629684) and the [the developer version of the NHK accent addon](https://github.com/weirdalsuperfan/nhk-pronunciation/tree/patch-1).

-After installing those, to install this addon, simply copy the following two files in the Sanseido-Definitions folder into your Anki addons folder.
+After installing those, to install this addon, simply copy the two files in the Sanseido-Definitions folder into your Anki addons folder.
 Copy the two files, not the folder, i.e. place the files at the top level of the addons folder - but if you already have a bs4 folder in your addons folder, do not overwrite it; just leave it as is.

 # Sanseido Definitions Plugin for Anki